psy-farrell/psy-farrell.github.io/about.md

 I am an Associate Editor for the [Quarterly Journal of Experimental Psychology](http://www.tandf.co.uk/journals/pp/02724995.html).

 In my current research position I don't do much teaching.
-In previous ears I have taught about experimental methods (1st year), the psychology of science (3rd year), memory (2nd year), statistics (MSc), cognitive modelling (3rd year), neuropsychology (MSc), and psychology of language (MSc).
+In previous ears I have taught about experimental methods (1st year), the psychology of science (3rd year), memory (2nd year), statistics (MSc), cognitive modelling (3rd year), neuropsychology (MSc), and the psychology of language (MSc).